yumauri/effector-storage/README.md

 import { persist } from 'effector-storage'
 ```

-Core function `persist` accepts all the same parameters, as `persist` functions from sub-modules, plus additional one:
+Core function `persist` accepts all the same arguments, as `persist` functions from sub-modules, plus additional one:

 - `with` (_StorageAdapter_): Storage adapter to use.

-There is also _fp_ form:
+There is also _fp_ form too:

 ```javascript
 import { persist } from 'effector-storage/fp'